RaffaellaTran/PhotoOrganizer/README.md

 ## Project structure

+ - Makefile: Used for deploying this application
  - OrganizerBackend/
-    Contains the backend made with Flask and served with Gunicorn
+    - Contains the backend made with Flask and served with Gunicorn
+    - Main.py
+    - deploy.sh: Used for deploying to the Google Cloud
-    TODO: Explain the most important files here...?
+    - TODO: Explain the most important files here...?
  - PhotoOrganizer/
+    - /install.sh: Builds and installs this Application to a connected Android device
     - /java/
         - AddMemberActivity: display a QR code for new members to join
         - ApiHttp: a simple OkHttp wrapper to handle communication to backend